(c) YouthLink Scotland

 This is a fantastic opportunity, not only for young people to explore the practical skills involved in this area of work, but to experience a great day out.

-YouthLink Scotland is co-ordinating bookings for this event and would like to invite you to bring a group of young people to either the morning or afternoon session (9.30-12.45 or 1.30-4.45pm).
-This event is suitable for young people aged 11+.
-There are a total of 100 places available for the morning, and 100 for the afternoon.
+YouthLink Scotland is co-ordinating bookings for this event and would like to invite you to bring a group of young people.
+This event is suitable for young people aged 11-18.

 Please contact Marielle on 0131 313 2488 or email here to book places or for further information.